JsyEric/network/Assignment0/README.md

 * Several messages sent concurrently from separate clients to one server

+Also note that we will be using IPv4 (127.0.0.1) to run the server process.
+When defining 'sockaddr_in' struct, make sure you provide flags that bind the socket to IPv4 (AF_INET) or both IPv4 and IPv6 (AF_UNSPEC).

 ## Test Environment & Debugging
 Here are some debugging tips.
 If you are still having trouble, ask a question on Canvas or see an instructor during office hours.